 If you do not meet the minimum annual income, you can place a S$10,000 fixed deposit with HSBC to get a secured version of the card, with a credit limit equivalent to 100% of the deposit amount.
 More information can be found in this form.

 How much is the HSBC Revolution’s annual fee?

 |Principal Card||Supp.
 Card|

-There are precious few credit cards in Singapore with no annual fee, and the ones that exist are fairly abject.
+There are only a handful of credit cards in Singapore without an annual fee, and the few that exist are rather abject.
 So hats off to HSBC for doing this, while simultaneously improving the value proposition.

 How many miles do I earn?

 |🇸🇬 SGD Spending||🌎 FCY Spending||➕ Bonus Spending|

 |0.4 mpd||0.4 mpd||4.0 mpd on travel, shopping, groceries, dining, transport paid online or via contactless payments|

 The HSBC Revolution earns 1 HSBC Point for every S$1 spent in Singapore Dollars or foreign currency (FCY).